dafer45/TBTK/doc/Manual.md

 The BlockDiagonalizer provides important improvements in this regard for large systems if they are block diagonal, in which case the BlockDiagonalizer can handle very large systems compared to the Diagonalizer.

 Next, the ArnoldiIterator is similar to the Diagonalizers in the sense that it calculates eigenvalues and eigenvectors.
-However, it is what is know as an iterative Krylov space Solver, which succesively builds up a subspace of the Hilbert space and performs diagonalization on this restricted subspace.
+However, it is what is know as an iterative Krylov space Solver, which successively builds up a subspace of the Hilbert space and performs diagonalization on this restricted subspace.
 Therefore the ArnoldiIterator only extracts a few eigenvalues and eigenvectors.
 Complete information about a system can therefore usually not be obtained with the help of the ArnoldiIterator, but it can often give access to the relevant information for very large systems if only a few eigenvalues or eigenvectors are needed.
 Arnoldi iteration is closely related to the Lanczos method and is also the underlying method used when extracting a limited number of eigenvalues and eigenvectors using MATLABS eigs-function.